coral-xyz/anchor-book/src/chapter_3/PDAs.md

 ```

 In the account validation struct we use `seeds` together with `init` to create a PDA with the desired seeds.
-Additionally, we add an empty `bump` constraint to signal to anchor that it should find the bump itself.
+Additionally, we add an empty `bump` constraint to signal to anchor that it should find the canonical bump itself.
 Then, in the handler, we call `ctx.bumps.get("user_stats")` to get the bump anchor found and save it to the user stats
 account as an extra property.